Knowing what to feed your guinea pigs is vitally important.

-The Veterinary Medical Asssociates in the USA also advises to avoid all pellets that contains nuts (and fruits and seeds), while avoiding whole nuts completely and not considering them as a treat either.
+The Veterinary Medical Asssociates in the USA also advises to avoid all pellets and mixes that contains nuts (and fruits and seeds), while avoiding whole nuts completely and not considering them as a treat either.

 It’s universally agreed: nuts, raisins and other dried fruit are not suited for any part of a guinea pig’s diet.